Self-Hosted vs Cloud AI Deployment: Cost and Risk Matrix

 What Is Self-Hosted AI?

-Self-hosted AI means running models on infrastructure you own or lease — whether that is physical servers in your data center, dedicated GPU instances from a cloud provider (AWS, GCP, Azure), or colocation facilities.
+Self-hosted AI means running models on infrastructure you own or lease—whether that is physical servers in your data center, dedicated GPU instances from a cloud provider (AWS, GCP, Azure), or colocation facilities.
 You control the hardware, the network, the model weights, and every byte of data that flows through the system.

 The operational model is straightforward: you buy or lease GPUs, deploy your models, and your engineering team manages uptime, scaling, security patching, and model updates.
-The trade-off is also straightforward — you trade operational complexity for complete control.
+The trade-off is also straightforward—you trade operational complexity for complete control.

 Key Strengths:

-- Predictable costs: Fixed monthly expense regardless of usage volume
+- Predictable costs: Fixed monthly expense regardless of usage volume.

-- Full model control: Fine-tune, quantize, distill — no vendor restrictions
+- Full model control: Fine-tune, quantize, distill—no vendor restrictions.

-- No vendor lock-in: Switch models without rewriting integration code
+- No vendor lock-in: Switch models without rewriting integration code.

 What Is Cloud AI?